zelanko/sql-docs.es-es/docs/advanced-analytics/tutorials/python-ski-rental-linear-regression-deploy-model.md

     GO
     ```

-1. Ejecutar el procedimiento almacenado para predecir los recuentos de alquiler
+1. Ejecución del procedimiento almacenado para predecir el número de alquileres

     ```sql
     --Insert the results of the predictions for test set into a table